XuewenWangUGA/snpAP/README.md

   chr21	5034257	G	T	0:41:133
   chr22	10572984	C	G	.

+2. .vcf the output from snpAD

 # Dependencies:
 1. python3
+2. samtools

-2. snpAD an ancient-DNA aware genotyper
+3. snpAD an ancient-DNA aware genotyper
 The following is the snpAD.
 The user needs to compile snp and them put the compliled three files in the same directory of snpAlleleProbability.

 #This version of snpAD is cloned from https://bioinf.eva.mpg.de/snpAD/ for learning purpose